Cumberland Lodge publishes its cross-sector report on Resilient Communities today, in partnership with The Young Foundation.

 ‘A new social contract is needed that promotes greater equality, increased opportunities and wider collective action to create a more secure and sustainable future for all communities across the UK, including community members that have previously been forgotten or disenfranchised.’

 The report’s key themes and recommendations are informed by interdisciplinary research into community resilience, and intergenerational discussions convened by Cumberland Lodge in February 2020 and May 2020.
-A range of digital resources from these events are available here.

 What’s in the report?